I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various components of a human diet.

 We can use the ‘eat a serving of lean protein with every meal’ strategy because it generally displaces other less desirable foods from your intake.

-Also because it increases satiability, it also decreases the likelihood of overeating in the first place.
+It increases satiability, so it also decreases the likelihood of overeating problematic foods, even when you do eat them.

-It also alters how other foods in your diet are digested, so you get better blood sugar control, better hormone management, and slower digestion – no matter what other combination of macronutrients you use really.
+It also alters how other foods in your diet are digested.
+You get better blood sugar control, better hormone management, and slower digestion.

 Having a full protein based meal, followed by a desert, appears to do a lot less damage in the long-run, than just having a desert on it’s own as a snack.